json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 }
 ```

-Alternatively for the `basic` format, which is supposed to be a list, the root node could be moved inside the root node as shown below.
-This is just an idea.
+Alternatively for the `basic` format, which is supposed to be a list, the result for the root schema could be moved inside the root output node as shown below.
+This is the proposed idea, anyway.
 Let us know in a comment on the [PR](https://github.com/json-schema-org/json-schema-spec/pull/1249) which way you prefer.
 I'll be using this format for the rest of the post because it's what is currently proposed.

 ```json
 {